 Similarly, Lisbon is on the top 25 list this year at #8 after not even making it in the top 25 last summer.
 The cheapest flights we are seeing to get there are out of Boston for $443 round-trip.

 Generally, arriving in smaller, less popular airports can help keep fares down, and we certainly saw that this year!
 The cheapest fare to Europe for summer travel is from New York to Shannon for $342.
 Flights in to Dublin, Copenhagen, Venice, Stockholm, Oslo, Stockholm, Amsterdam and Brussels were also among the least expensive, all under $400 round-trip.

-4. Japan is the Cheapest Asian Destination to get to this Summer.
+4. Japan is the cheapest Asia destination to get to this summer.

 Want to head to Asia this Summer?
 Head to Nagoya, Japan from San Diego for $427 - it’s the cheapest place to travel to in Asia this Summer.

 Prefer to hit the major cities?
 You can get to Beijing from Seattle for $454 roundtrip (36 percent cheaper than last Summer) or Tokyo from Honolulu for $481 roundtrip (35 percent cheaper than last Summer).
 The travel boom in Asia/SE Asia doesn’t seem to be letting up with 37 percent of travelers going abroad this Summer heading to the region.

 Study Abroad | Intern Abroad | Volunteer Abroad | Teach Abroad

 Score the best summer flight deals